Seasonal Espresso Blend

 Variety: JARC 74158, 74110, 74112

 We strive to dispatch all orders within one working day of your order.
-We deliver using Australia Post and can ship to PO Boxes.

 80% of this Seasonal Blend is made up of La Soledad from Guatemala.
 The farm is owned and run by Ana Lucia Zelaya and her husband Rony Asensio, both of whom come from longstanding coffee-producing families.
 During the harvest, the ripest cherries are picked and meticulously processed using the washed method, before being dried on patios and later in covered greenhouses.
 La Soledad adds body and notes of roasted hazelnut to the blend.